-The decentralized nature of Bitcoin means officials have no one in particular they can target in an attempt to stop, regulate, or control.
+The decentralized nature of Bitcoin means officials have no one, in particular, they can target in an attempt to stop, regulate, or control.
+Strong encryption, private keys, offline storage, and other security innovations are major impediments.

 Controlling cryptocurrencies is akin to controlling the internet itself, practically impossible.
 (Unless someone flips an internet kill switch, that is.)